 1. Attend a Trinitas School of Nursing Information Session within 12 months of submitting application.

 3. You must initially apply to Union County College in order to be eligible to apply to Trinitas School of Nursing.
-Click here for information on the Union County College admission process or call our Elizabeth campus at 908-965-6050 or our Cranford Campus at 908-709-7500. click here to access a Union County College online application.
+Click here for information on the Union County College admission process or call the Elizabeth campus at 908-965-6050 or the Cranford Campus at 908-709-7500.
+Click here to access a Union County College online application.

-Prospective students must have successfully completed, transferred credit in, currently enrolled or registered in at Union County College the following co-requisite courses for NURE 130 at the time of application submission:
+6. Prospective students must have successfully completed, transferred credit in, be currently enrolled or registered in at Union County College the following co-requisite courses for NURE 130 (Introductory Nursing course at Trinitas School of Nursing) at the time of application submission:

 Successful completion of these courses is required before progressing to NURE 131.